 As with any exercise you do, maintaining proper form is essential.
 Doing an exercise correctly not only ensures that you'll reap the maximum muscle-building benefits, but also that you're doing everything you can to protect yourself from injuries.

-Start in a plank position with your hands under your shoulders and your body in a straight line from head to feet.
+- Start in a high plank with your hands under your shoulders and your body in a straight line from head to feet.

-Bend your elbows as you lower your chest to the ground, keeping your hips level.
+- Bend your elbows as you lower your chest to the ground, keeping your hips level.
 Your elbows should be at about 45-degree angles to your body.